lgatto/rbc/README.md

 ## Programme

+The aim of the workshop is to provide a set of tools to enable a more structured, efficient and systematic use of programming in computational sciences.
+We will address the following points throughout the course:

 - R object-oriented programming: S3 and S4, S4 Reference Classes.
 - R package development
 - R documentation and roxygen.